AvrilLopez/csci2020_assignment1/README.md

 <ins>Credit</ins>

-For some of the classes in the program, mostly FileCounter.java and Probabilities.java, some code was taken from the module 5 course examples.
+For some of the classes in the program, mostly FileCounter.java and Probabilities.java, some functions and code structure was taken from the module 5 course examples, to be specific, from WordCount.java: parseFiles(file), isValid(word), coundWord(word).

 For the layout of the README we took inspiration from https://meakaakka.medium.com/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3